How to track and improve your cash flow

 Here are some tips to help you get started.

 Rigorous cash flow management comes into its own when money is tight.
 It did for wellness chain BodyMindLife when the COVID-19 pandemic struck.
-The business, which operates five yoga studios across Sydney, lost nearly 90% of its revenue after the government ordered gyms and fitness centres to close on March 23.
+The business, which operates five yoga studios across Sydney, lost nearly 90% of its revenue after the government ordered gyms and fitness centres to close.
 Having a close handle on the finances gave CEO Phil Goodwin the confidence he needed to invest in an online platform to livestream classes to members.

 “It was a big outlay for us at a time when cash flow was an absolute priority,” Goodwin says.
 “We were able to make it because we were set up to see, minute by minute, how our cash flow was tracking and where we sat financially.
 That discipline really paid off because it helped us to avoid the problems that can arise when circumstances change dramatically.”